 Hugo Lake, the crown jewel of beautiful Hugo Lake State Park, is a can’t-miss destination for water lovers in southeastern Oklahoma.
 Located on the Kiamichi River, this lake offers fantastic fishing along with a swim beach where you can beat the heat in the summer months.
 Pitch your tent at one of the park’s several camping areas, or mount your horse at an equestrian site for overnight visits.
 This large, scenic park with miles of paved road also provides excellent hiking, jogging, cycling and horseback-riding opportunities.

 Venture into nearby Hugo after your trip to the lake and see what this charming, historic southern Oklahoma town has to offer.
 Check out Mount Olivet Cemetery, the final resting place of rodeo greats like Lane Frost, Freckles Brown and Todd Watley.
 You can also pay your respect at the Showmen’s Rest area, the final resting place of circus performers and owners who spent winters in the area during the early 20th century, for a unique slice of local history.
 Get up close and personal with the second-largest herd of Asian elephants in America at the Endangered Ark Foundation.
-If you want to take a break from camping, rest your head at the rustic Salt Creek Cabins, where you can unwind just steps away from beautiful Hugo Lake.

 Located along the southwestern edge of the Ouachita Mountains, the 3,350-acre McGee Creek Reservoir is the place to go for amazing views and unbeatable outdoor fun.
 Anchoring the surrounding McGee Creek State Park, this gorgeous area boasts 25 miles of hiking trails as part of the McGree Creek Natural Scenic Recreation Area Trail System traversing gentle rolling timber and unusual rock formations that make for some truly spectacular scenery.
 You can camp in a tent or hook up your RV for the night, but McGee Creek State Park also offers eight rustic, air-conditioned lake huts each with bunk beds, a fireplace and a back porch overlooking the lake.
 No matter how you kick back after your day on the water, you’ll definitely want to check out this gorgeous lake and state park outside of Atoka.